elyra-ai/canvas/README.md

 ## elyra/canvas

 ## Overview
-The Common Canvas tooling consists of two Node JS modules:
+The Elyra Canvas tooling consists of two Node JS modules:

 1) A `Common Canvas` for use in building canvas-like applications.
 See [detailed API and event documentation](https://github.com/elyra-ai/canvas/tree/main/canvas_modules/common-canvas).